metaplex-foundation/docs/docs/candy-machine-v2/07-mint-frontend.md

 While the Candy Machine is ready to mint, in most cases you will want to provide a front end experience to allow your community the chance to mint, too.

-You can use the Candy Machine v2 front end experience, which is already in the Metaplex repository and downloaded when you executed the `git clone` command.
+You can use the Candy Machine v2 UI, which is already in the Metaplex repository and downloaded when you executed the `git clone` command.

 ## Setting up